Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 - Bereavement

-One major caveat to this payment is that you need to have been under State Pension age when they passed, so this is not applicable to those much later in life.
+One major caveat to this payment is that you need to have been under State Pension age when your partner passed, so this is not applicable to those who are older.

 How to claim: